 Gephyrosaurus bridensis (Evans 1980, 1981) Early Jurassic, 10 cm snout-to-vent length was a basal rhynchocephalian (= sphenodontid) that probably originated in the Permian.
-Derived from a sister to Paliguana and Saurosternon, Gephyrosaurus was a sister to the rest of the Rhynchocephalia (see below).
-Lacertulus , Homoeosaurus and Iguana were sister taxa at the base of the Squamata.
+Derived from a sister to Marmoretta, Gephyrosaurus was a sister to the rest of the Rhynchocephalia (see below) beginning with the terrestrial Planocephalosaurus and the aquatic Ankylosphenodon and Palaeopleurosaurus.

-Distinct from Saurosternon the girdles and limbs were smaller.
+Postcranially comparisons must be made to Palaegama and Saurosternon.
+The vertebrae were shorter.
+The pectoral girdle was much smaller and the limbs were smaller and more gracile.
 The pubis and ischium were separated by a thyroid fenestra.
 The manus and pes are unknown.

 Gephyrosaurus nested at the base of the Rhynchocephalia, a clade with a living representative, Sphenodon the Tuatara.
 According to the large reptile tree, it also contains Trilophosaurus, Mesosuchus and the rhynchosaur, Hyperodapedon.